 Kentucky- Not Required

-Maine- Exam required; the exam is included with the application and is open-book.
-Renewing resident applicants take the exam via the online Total Notary Solution - Online Renewal system.
+Maine- Exam required; the exam is an open-book exam and is included with the application.
+Renewing resident applicants take the exam via the Total Notary Solution–Online Renewal system.

 Massachusetts- Not Required